Keep up-to-date on upcoming and rescheduled events. Sign up today and get a chance at winning a gift care or attraction tickets.

 Thank you so much for your understanding.
 We hope you continue to support local business during this turbulent time.

 What is Experience Columbus doing to slow the spread of Coronavirus?

 Experience Columbus and Greater Columbus Sports Commission are committed to growing our Travel Economy, however, the health and well-being of our community, visitors and team are a priority.
-With the outbreak of the coronavirus, or COVID-19, we are taking precautionary steps to flatten the COVID-19 curve by cancelling all travel and working from remote locations through May 1.
+With the outbreak of the coronavirus, or COVID-19, we are taking precautionary steps to flatten the COVID-19 curve by cancelling all travel and working from remote locations until further notice.
 This is being done as a preventative measure out of an abundance of caution, and the expectation is that daily operations, though altered, will not be interrupted.

 Our team will continue to monitor the situation in conjunction with our state, city and county health officials as well as the Centers for Disease Control and Prevention (CDC).
 Know that we are still hard at work to secure and maintain business for our community and are here to support our partners in any way we can through these periods of uncertainty.

 We will keep you informed of any additional changes in operation as this rapidly changing public health situation continues.
 Thank you for your support as we navigate this unprecedented public health crisis.